Olympic sports: Feats and artistic events

-Art competitions were held between the 1912 and 1948 Games, and medals were awarded.
+Art competitions were held between the 1912 and 1948 Games, with medals awarded.
+The IOC classifies art competitions as non-sport competitions, separate from the Olympic sports programme.
 In 1952, art competition medals were removed from the official national medal counts.
-Olympic medals have also been awarded for feats of alpinism and aeronautics.
+Only since 2021 have they been officially listed again by the IOC in the medal tables and respective National Olympic Committee (NOC) profiles on its website.